cycloptux/GiselleBot-Documentation/docs/source/modules/moderation.rst

 |bot_prefix|\ mute applies the role configured in |bot_prefix|\ muterole (or creates a default "Muted Users" role at the bottom of the role list with no permissions if the mute role is not configured) to the target user(s) and sets all channel permissions (except for the ones configured as mute chat(s)) for the mute role, as described in the previous sections.

 The specific permissions for this command will be set (or checked/updated) every time the command is run, hence making the command slightly slower than usual.
 This is normal.

+The mute can be permanent (users will be muted until manual removal) or timed (users will be unmuted automatically after a certain time span).

+Refer to :ref:`moderation` for the exact command syntax.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^